Jun 29, 2022

 The HPV vaccine protects against nine strains of the virus with the greatest risk of causing cancer.
 The CDC recommends that girls and boys get the HPV vaccine, which consists of two shots, between ages 9 to 12 so they have the best chance of developing immunity before they become sexually active and may be exposed to the virus.
 Once teens turn 15, they need to get a three-shot series to protect against HPV.

-“The HPV vaccine is one of only two vaccines we have to prevent cancer,” said Dr. Katherine Dallow, vice president of clinical programs and strategy at Blue Cross Blue Shield of Massachusetts, who notes that the other virus we have a vaccine for, hepatitis B, results in cancer much less often than HPV.
+“The HPV vaccine is one of only two vaccines we have to prevent cancer,” said Dr. Katherine Dallow, a Massachusetts physician, who notes that the other virus we have a vaccine for, hepatitis B, results in cancer much less often than HPV.

 Although there is overwhelming clinical evidence that the vaccine is safe and effective, it is not mandated for schools and camps like other vaccines, and some parents have resisted the CDC recommendation.
 Because of this, HPV vaccination rates often trail those of other recommended adolescent vaccines.
 Ninety percent of teens in Massachusetts and nationwide receive the Tdap vaccine for tetanus, diphtheria and pertussis, but only about 75 percent are vaccinated for HPV in Massachusetts and only about 55 percent are vaccinated for HPV nationwide, according to CDC data.